gopher64/gopher64/README.md

 1. Performance.
 I want to be able to use this emulator on my laptop.
 2. Easy to use.
 3. Easy to work on.
 Dynamic recompilers perform well, but they are very hard to read and understand.
 This emulator will only have interpreters for the CPU and RSP.
 Additionally, it is completely written in Rust (besides Parallel-RDP), a modern programming language with a growing user base.
-I've tried to avoid the use of macros, which can reduce some repetitiveness in the code, but also reduce readability.
+I've tried to avoid the use of macros, which can reduce some repetitiveness in the code but also reduce readability.

 ## building and usage